renovatebot/renovate/lib/modules/datasource/rubygems/readme.md

 # Rubygems datasource

-Datasource query order depends on the registry:
+Datasource query order depends on the registry.

 ## Querying `rubygems.org`

-Rubygems rate limit are easy to hit, so we need to be careful with the queries.
+Rubygems rate limits are easy to hit, so we need to be careful with the queries.

 - First, we query `https://rubygems.org/versions` endpoint for current versions for all packages.
 Either full or delta sync is performed depending on the cache state.